amazingchow/classic-infra-service-docker-compose-files/README.md

-# awesome-docker-compose
+# photon-dance-docker-compose

-A fancy collection of docker compose files for you to setup many fondamental components, like kafka, zookeeper.
+A fancy collection of docker compose scripts for you to setup many fondamental components, like kafka, zookeeper, etc.

 ## Contributing